A beachfront location, thatched-roof rooms, and acres of greenery – the Catalonia Maya Riviera Resort & Spa offers a true taste of the tropics.

 superior double room

-Superior double room sleeps up to three with alarm clock, bathrobes, slippers, ceiling fan, coffee-maker, iron and board, and a plasma TV.
-You'll also gain privilege benefits which include access to a private lounge, concierge service, welcome cocktail, beach towels, pillow menu and selected discounted facilities.
+Superior double room sleeps up to three with an alarm clock, ceiling fan, iron and board, coffee-maker and a plasma TV.
+You'll also gain Privilege Benefits which include access to a private lounge, concierge service, welcome cocktail, beach towels, pillow menu and selected discounted facilities.

 TripAdvisor Reviews Show more reviews »